Coronavirus News: L train tunnel project completed and why it matters to the recovery

 The racking system was wrapped in a protective fiberglass material, and sensors allow the MTA to know if the rack moves.

-On Sunday, Governor Cuomo said the tunnel was completed and opened.
-And he explained why this project mattered in the discussion about coronavirus recovery.
+On Sunday, when Governor Cuomo announced the tunnel was completed and opened, he explained why this project mattered in the discussion about coronavirus recovery.

 "Why do we do it that way?
 I know that is how we have always done it, but why do we do it that way?
 And why can't we do it a different way?
 Why not try this?
 Why not try that?
 People don't like change.
 We think we like change, but we don't really like change.
 We like control more than anything.
 So it is hard to make change.
 It is hard to make change in your own life, let alone on a societal, collective level.
 But if you don't change, you don't grow.
 If you don't run the risk of change, you don't have the benefit of advancement," Cuomo explained.
 "Not everything out there has to be the way it is.
 We just went through this wild period where people are walking around with masks, not because I said to, but because they understand they need to.
 How do we make it better?
 Let's use this period to do just that.
 And we will."